NotARobotII/Image-2-Dancing-Amongus/README.md

 ### amongus2vid.bat 1 2 3 4

-- 1 = how many amongus wide
+1. How many amongus wide
-- 2 = how many amongus tall
+2. How many amongus tall
-- 3 = the file name
+3. The file name, the file name needs to be a number and start with 6, such as 6000.png, 6001.png, 6002.png this is to ensure that it isn't registered as an octal number, and will still work with the modulo used
-- 4 = how much brightness you percentage want to add to the source image, put 0 if you don't want to edit the brightness.
+4. How much brightness you percentage want to add to the source image, put 0 if you don't want to edit the brightness.

 This one NEEDS a folder called "amongusframes" in the same folder as the batch file

 Also put the frames in a folder in the same folder as the batch file, simply change "frames\" in the command to whatever you call the folder

-## Requirements
+# Requirements

 Needs ImageMagick

 You need to have the required image files in the same file as the batch file

-# For the 3 still image batchs
+## For the 3 still image batchs

 If you want to avoid having the bat create new directories, create new folders with the names that follow and delete lines starting with "md"